Research and Development

 Amarin Corporation plc is a biopharmaceutical company focused on the commercialization and development of therapeutics to improve cardiovascular health.

 Amarin's product development program leverages its extensive experience in lipid science and the potential therapeutic benefits of polyunsaturated fatty acids.
 We have a deep-rooted, consistent, and continuous scientific commitment to hypertriglyceridemic research.
 Our most important trial is REDUCE-IT, the first of its kind long-term, prospective cardiovascular outcomes study in high-risk patients on statin therapy.
-The primary endpoint of this double-blind, prospective, placebo-controlled study is to show that taking a pure, EPA-only omega-3 drug on top of existing statin therapy can provide a significant reduction in cardiovascular events.
+The primary objective of this double-blind, prospective, placebo-controlled study is to test the hypothesis that taking a pure, EPA-only omega-3 drug on top of existing statin therapy can provide a significant reduction in cardiovascular events.

 For more information, please visit https://www.clinicaltrial.gov/ct2/show/NCT01492361.